 - a) All substantive motions which come before Council shall be decided by a simple majority of the members present and voting.
-A tie results in a motion's failure. - b) The Chair of Council or the Vice-Chair or alternate while acting as Chair may not vote while presiding.
+A tie results in a motion's failure. - b) The Chair of Council or the Vice-Chair or alternate may not vote while presiding. - c) The Chair shall call for a vote on a given issue once the debate on that issue is over. - d) The Chair shall declare the result of every vote. - e) A count of vote may be recorded at the request of the Chair or any member on any motion.
+Every vote taken during a special meeting shall be recorded. - f) Abstentions are not counted in the vote.

-- c) The Chair of Council shall call for a vote on a given issue once the debate on that issue is over. - d) The Chair shall declare the result of every vote. - e) A count of vote may be recorded at the request of the Chair or any member on any motion.
-Every vote taken during a special meeting shall be recorded.
+11. Motions Requiring Approval by Two-Thirds of the Members Present and Voting

-11. Motions Requiring Approval by Two-Thirds of the Members Present and Voting The following shall require the approval of two-thirds of those present and voting:
+The following shall require the approval of two-thirds of those present and voting:

-- a) Extension of meetings beyond two hours - b) Variations to the order of business - c) Re-submission of a motion concerning matters previously resolved within the same academic year - d) Changes to the composition of Committees of Council that would result in an end of the student-faculty member parity - e)d) Amendments to change the rules and regulations of Faculty Council, including changes to the composition of committees, or to suspend specific rules and regulations
+- a) Extension of meetings beyond two hours - b) Variations to the order of business - c) Re-submission of a motion concerning matters previously resolved within the same academic year - d) Amendments to change the rules and regulations of Faculty Council, including changes to the composition of committees, or to suspend specific rules and regulations